Abhinav-meluha/PPE-Detection/README.md

 # PPE-Detection
-An overview of the project
+An overview of the project:

  This project's main goal is to use machine learning and deep learning techniques to create a computer vision-based PPE (personal protective equipment) detection system.
  It automatically determines whether construction site workers are donning the necessary safety gear, including masks, safety vests, and hard hats.

  The YOLOv8 real-time object detection technology is used in the system's construction, and a Streamlit dashboard is used for an interactive, user-friendly interface that displays compliance levels.

- aims
+ aims:

  Create an AI model that can recognize personal protective equipment (PPE) like safety vests, masks, and hardhats.